Hero image 1Hero image 2Hero image 3Hero image 4Hero image 5Hero image 6Hero image 7Hero image 8Hero image 9

 WOODHOUSE FELLOWS

-TFAS Woodhouse Fellows will visit the halls of liberty in Philadelphia to examine the enduring relevance of The Federalist and Anti-Federalist Papers in debates surrounding the American republic.
-Fellows deepen their understanding of the conservative intellectual tradition and its application to current policy challenges and to build lasting connections with fellow professionals dedicated to shaping the future of public policy.
+TFAS Woodhouse Fellows visited the halls of liberty in Philadelphia to examine the enduring relevance of The Federalist and Anti-Federalist Papers in debates surrounding the American republic.
+Fellows deepened their understanding of the conservative intellectual tradition and its application to current policy challenges and built lasting connections with fellow professionals dedicated to shaping the future of public policy.

 America 250 Student & Alumni Lecture Series